AdobeDocs/analytics.en/help/components/vrs/vrs-components.md

 ---
 description: Virtual report suites can be curated to include and exclude components.in Analysis Workspace.
-title: Virtual Report Suite Component Curation
+title: Virtual report suite component curation
 feature: VRS
 exl-id: 19163829-328a-4064-b1be-8c09d1d94a0d
 ---
-# Virtual Report Suite Component Curation
+# Virtual report suite component curation

 Virtual report suites can be curated to include and exclude components.in Analysis Workspace.